 Do you have a drawer stuffed with unopened personal care items?
-Your clutter — the mini bottles of shampoo, conditioner, and body wash from hotels; tiny soaps from your travels; samples of dental floss and travel-size toothpaste from your dentist visits'; more extra toothbrushes than you could use in any reasonable amount of time — can help people in need.
+Extra toothbrushes and toothpaste can help people in need.
 Instead of hanging onto these items "just in case," find a place near you where you can donate them to people who need them right now.
 Your bathroom shelves will be lighter, and your community will be stronger.

 5 Places To Donate Your Extra Toothbrushes & Toothpaste

-Many people need a helping hand to get back on their feet.
-But government assistance doesn't cover necessities such as laundry soap, deodorant, toilet paper, shampoo, toothpaste, and more.
-Hygiene helps us all feel confident to succeed.
-And for kids from low-income families or job seekers trying to secure employment, not having access to personal care products makes hygiene hard—when it doesn't need to be.
+Necessities such as laundry soap, deodorant, toilet paper, shampoo, and toothpaste are in high demand for people in need.
+For kids from low-income families or job seekers trying to secure employment, not having access to personal care products makes hygiene hard—when it doesn't need to be.

-Oral hygiene products in particular can help support the overall health of people without access to personal care products.
-Especially for people who may not get to the dentist very often, donated oral health products can make a big difference.
-For example, regular brushing and flossing can help prevent plaque from hardening into tartar deposits that requires a dental visit to remove.
+Oral hygiene products, in particular, can help support the overall health of people without access to personal care products.
+Donated oral health products can make a big difference, especially for people who may not get to the dentist very often.
+For example, regular brushing and flossing can help prevent plaque from hardening into tartar deposits that require a dental visit to remove.